dumyy/handpose/realtime_demo/readme.md

 ## Something else

-When you are testing, 30cm -40 cm is a good choice for your right hand to the camera.
+When you are testing, 30cm -40 cm is a good choice for your **right hand** to the camera.

+For the **icvl** demo, the depth image has been flipped.

 The end GUI screenshot is like the follow show.